gigasquid/gigasquid.github.io/source/_posts/2022-12-31-vector-symbolic-architectures-in-clojure.markdown

 ;; [-1 1 -1 ... -1 -1 -1]]
 ```

-Now that we have the fundementals from the paper, we can try to implement some Clojure data structures.
+Now that we have the fundamentals from the paper, we can try to implement some Clojure data structures.

 ## Clojure Data Structures in VSAs